dvisionlab/Larvitar/README.md

 initLarvitarStore(store); // Calling this without parameters makes Larvitar use its internal store.
 ```

-Full documentation is available at http://www.dvisionlab.com/Larvitar/.
+Full documentation and examples are available at http://www.dvisionlab.com/Larvitar/.

 <br>